Sitecore-Hackathon/2021-Lame-Horse/README.md

 -   Remove versions for languages
 -   Create empty version for language

 > Powershell scripts are used to execute the operations above.
-New scripts can be easily created to implement totally new operations, by simply dropping them under /sitecore/system/Modules/PowerShell/Script Library/Horseshoes/Reporting/Processing
+New scripts can be easily created to implement totally new operations - add them under /sitecore/system/Modules/PowerShell/Script Library/Horseshoes/Reporting/Processing

 ## Video link